Sharon-Li-77/React-practice/README.md

   <details style="padding-left: 2em">
     <summary>Tip</summary>
-Consider making your state for this component in the form of an object.
+- Consider making your state for this component in the form of an object.
+- When updating state, use the spread operator

   </details>

 ---

-## Kata Four - List Shenanegans
+## Kata Three - List Shenanegans

 ### User Story